rodrigotraid/OrchardCore/README.md

 - Download Visual Studio 2019 (any edition) from https://www.visualstudio.com/downloads/
 - Open `OrchardCore.sln` and wait for Visual Studio to restore all Nuget packages
-- Ensure `OrchardCore.Cms.Web` is the startup project and run it.
+- Ensure `OrchardCore.Cms.Web` is the startup project and run it

 ### Docker